Karen Jameson - State Farm Insurance - 2018 United Way of Junction City-Geary County Board President

-Junction City has been Karen's home community all of her life.
-She grew up in Alida, which was a small community that sat where Milford Lake sits now.
-Karen is a Chapman High School Graduate, class of 1970 and went on to the Patricia Stevens Career College and Finishing School in 1971.
-In 1977 she married John Jameson and continued to live in Junction City until the building of their home outside of town, in 1992.
+Junction City has been Karen's home community all of her life; she grew up in Alida, which was a small community that sat where Milford Lake is now.
+Karen is a Chapman High School Graduate, class of 1970.
+She attended the Patricia Stevens Career College and Finishing School in 1971.
+In 1977 she married John Jameson.
+They live just outside of Junction City where they built their home in 1992.

 Karen worked for Sprint United Telephone located in Junction City from 1989 to 1999.
-At that time she accepted a management position with Sprint in Kansas City at their corporate headquarters.
-She remained there until August of 2003 when she started her career with State Farm as an independent contract agent.
-She opened her own business with State Farm and in 2010, she built her own office which is located at 206 E Ash.
+She accepted a management position with Sprint in Kansas City at their corporate headquarters where she remained until August 2003 when she started her career with State Farm as an independent contract agent.
+Karen opened her own business with State Farm and in 2010, she built her own office which is located at 206 E Ash.

-Karen has worked with United Way of Junction City/Geary County both as a board member and as a volunteer.
-She has served on several Allocation panels and was the panel chair member for one of the Allocation groups.
-Not only has she been active in United Way, she has been active in Geary County.
-From her work with the Sertoma Club, the Pilot Club, Jammin in JC, and a member of the Junction City Chamber of Commerce, Karen brings a vast knowledge of the community and a dedication to those within the community.
+Karen has worked with United Way of Junction City-Geary County both as a board member and as a volunteer.
+She has served on several allocation panels and was also a panel chair.
+Not only has she been active in United Way, she has been active in Geary County—her volunteer work includes working with the: Sertoma Club, Pilot Club, Jammin in JC, and as a member of the Junction City Chamber of Commerce.
+Karen leads our United Way by sharing her vast knowledge of the community and her dedication to those within our community.

-Noel Park - Edward Jones Investment - Immediate Past President
+Noel Park - Edward Jones Investment - 2018 United Way of Junction City-Geary County Immediate Past President

-Noel graduated from KSU in 1977.
+Noel graduated from Kansas State University in 1977.
 He has more than 35 years experience in banking and credit lending in Kansas and Colorado.
-He has served on the City Council for Ashland Kansas for 10 years, the School Board for 8 years, Kiwanis member for several years including 2 years as president.
-Noel has done work with the Habitat for Humanity as well as serving on several church boards, committees, and as an elder.
-Currently, he is part of the Junction City Rotary Club and works at Edward Jones in Junction City.
+He served on the City Council for Ashland Kansas for 10 years, the School Board for 8 years, and as a member of Kiwanis for several years—including two years as president.
+Noel has volunteered with Habitat for Humanity and his church by serving on several boards, committees, and as an elder.
+Currently, he is a member of the Junction City Rotary Club and works at Edward Jones in Junction City.

-Johna Ward - Geary Community Hospital - Secretary
+Johna Ward - Geary Community Hospital - 2018 United Way of Junction City-Geary County Secretary

-Johna is a Kansas native, born in Wichita, and for the 18 years, she has been proud to call Junction City/Geary County her home.
+Johna is a Kansas native who was born in Wichita and for last the 18 years has been proud to call Junction City/Geary County her home.
 Johna's parents taught her that volunteering and giving of her time to help those less fortunate is a calling that is both fulfilling and rewarding because one always receives more than what was contributed when helping to make a difference in the lives of others.

 Johna attended Wichita State University and earned her Associate's degree in Business Administration.
-She went on to obtain her Bachelor's degree in Business Administration, with a focus Human Resource Management, at Fort Hays State University.
-Currently, she serves as the Executive Assistant at Geary Community Hospital, where she provides administrative support to the Cheif Executive Officer and the Chief Financial Officer.
+She went on to obtain her Bachelor's degree in Business Administration with a focus on Human Resource Management at Fort Hays State University.
+Currently, she serves as the Executive Assistant at Geary Community Hospital where she provides administrative support to the Cheif Executive Officer and the Chief Financial Officer.
 Johna also works with the hospital Advisory Board, the Geary County Health Council, and the Geary County Hospital Department Managers.

 Tammy Paquette - Intrust Bank - Treasurer

-Daphne Maxwell - Dept of the Army, Office of the Staff Judge Advocate
+Daphne Maxwell - Department of the Army, Office of the Staff Judge Advocate

-Daphne Maxwell is a resident of Junction City, KS and has been employed the Federal Government in Legal Administration for the Department of the Army, Office of the Staff Judge Advocate, Fort Riley, KS for the past 30 years.
-She is a community advocate and servant leader, having served in various capacities to include elected to the USD 475 Board of Education and the Board of Trustees for the Geary Community Hospital.
-She currently serves as the city-wide co-chair of the annual Dr. Martin Luther King Jr. Celebration Committee along with and special committees/focus groups.
+Daphne Maxwell is a resident of Junction City and has been employed the Federal Government in Legal Administration for the Department of the Army, Office of the Staff Judge Advocate, at Fort Riley, KS for the past 30 years.
+She is a community advocate and servant leader who has served in various capacities, including: as a board member of USD 475 Board of Education and as a trustee on the Board of Trustees for Geary Community Hospital.
+She currently serves as the city-wide co-chair of the annual Dr. Martin Luther King, Jr. Celebration Committee.
 She is a graduate of Crossroads of Leadership, the Flint Hills Regional Leadership Program, and Leadership Kansas.
-She is a licensed minister and serves as the Council Chair for Installation Chapel Services at Fort Riley military base, serving active duty Soldiers, Families, Retired and Civilian personnel.
-Daphne is an alum of Junction City High School and a graduate of Kansas State University, Manhattan, KS.
-Additionally, she serves as a Governor-appointed State Commissioner, Congressional District 1 for African American Affairs and is an active member of the Delta Sigma Theta Sorority Inc. Daphne joined the United Way of Geary County-Junction City as a Board Member in 2013.
+She is a licensed minister and serves as the Council Chair for Installation Chapel Services at Fort Riley military base, serving active duty soldiers, families, retired and civilian personnel.
+Daphne is an aluma of Junction City High School and a graduate of Kansas State University.
+Additionally, she serves the State of Kansas as a Governor-appointed State Commissioner for Congressional District 1 on the African American Affairs Committee.
+She is also an active member of the Delta Sigma Theta Sorority, Inc. Daphne joined the United Way of Junction City-Geary County as a Board Member in 2013.

 Kathy Tremont - Geary County Treasurer

-Lifetime Kansas resident grew up in Wakefield and moved to Geary County in the early 80's.
-Married Patrick Tremont in 1985, and have one daughter, Mandy and her husband Jason Spellman.
-Kathy and Patrick have 3 yr. old twin grandchildren, Chase and Addy, which they spend a great amount of time with.
-She began her career with the Geary County Treasurer's Office in 1977 and was first elected as the Treasurer in 1992.
+As a native Kansan, Kathy grew up in Wakefield; she moved to Geary County in the early 1980s.
+She married Patrick Tremont in 1985.
+Their family includes their one daughter Mandy Spellman, son-in-law Jason Spellman, and twin grandchildren Chase and Addy.
+Kathy began her career with the Geary County Treasurer's Office in 1977 and was first elected as the Geary County Treasurer in 1992.

-She has taken classes through Fort Hays University and the University of Missouri/St. Louis, obtaining the status of Certified Kansas County Treasurer.
-Kathy's volunteer work includes various PTA and site council positions, United Way of Junction City/Geary County board member from 2007-2012, and she has served on the Allocation Committees.
-Kathy has dedicated her time to the Geary Community Hospital Advisory Board, Pilot Club of Junction City, Republican Women, and is a member of the Junction City Chamber of Commerce.
+She took classes the Univerity of Missouri St. Louis and through Fort Hays University where she obtained a Kansas county treasurer certificate.
+Kathy's volunteer work includes serving on various PTA and site council positions, United Way of Junction City-Geary County board member from 2007-2012, and on Allocation Committees.
+Kathy dedicates her time to the Geary Community Hospital Advisory Board, Pilot Club of Junction City, Republican Women, and is a member of the Junction City Chamber of Commerce.

 Jim Germann - City of Junction City

-Jim grew up in Junction City and Fort, Riley.
+Jim grew up in Junction City and Fort Riley.
 He graduated from Junction City Senior High in 1980.
-After high school, he joined the United States Army, serving 20 years.
-In 2001, he retired from the Army and moved home to Junction City.
-After his retirement from the service, he began his work for Junction City as the Information Technology Specialist in 2002.
-Currently, he is the Information Technology Director for the city of Junction City.
-Jim is very active in the Junction City South Kiwanis Club, has served as the Distinguished President and as the Secretary.
-He served as the Lieutenant Governor for the Kansas Kiwanis District and is currently the District Secretary.
+After high school, he joined the United States Army where he served for 20 years.
+After his retirement from the service in 2001, he began working for the City of Junction City as the Information Technology Specialist in 2002.
+Currently, he is the Information Technology Director for the City of Junction City.
+Jim is very active with the Junction City South Kiwanis Club where he has served as President and Secretary.
+He also served as the Lieutenant Governor for the Kansas Kiwanis District and is currently the District Secretary.